SvenWesterlaken/mongo4j/README.md

   }
 });

-// Will save 'neil' as a node in neo4j (as well ass mongodb) according to the schema configuration neil.save();
+// Save 'neil' as a node in neo4j (as well as mongodb) according to the schema configuration neil.save();

 const henry = new Person({firstName: "Henry", lastName: "McCoverty"});
 const daniel = new Person({firstName: "Daniel", lastName: "Durval"});
 const jason = new Person({firstName: "Jason", lastName: "Campbell"});

-// Will save all three persons in neo4j as well as mongodb Person.insertMany([daniel, jason, henry]);
+// Save all three persons in neo4j as well as mongodb Person.insertMany([daniel, jason, henry]);
 ```